corcorana/SWS_NVS_code/README.md

 Note that running this script will mean that bad channels, epochs, and independent components will be rejected according to the information stored in the corresponding `wsws_bad*.csv` and `wsws_badComps_t*.mat` files.

 You may manually review the raw data for bad channels and epochs by setting `manualRej = 1`.
-Note that this will lead to the modification of the `wsws_bad*.csv` files that are invoked when the pipeline is run in the default (automated rejection) mode.
+Note that this will modify the `wsws_bad*.csv` files that are invoked when the pipeline is run in the default (automated rejection) mode.
 You may also manually review the ICA decompositions produced by `wsws_ICA.m` by invoking the `wsws_ICA_plot.m` function, specifying the appropriate subject number and file type ('train' or 'test').
-IC rejection can then be altered by updating the contents of `wsws_badComps_t*.mat` prior to running `wsws_ICA_reject_t*.m`.
+ICs that are marked for rejection can be altered by updating the contents of `wsws_badComps_t*.mat` prior to running `wsws_ICA_reject_t*.m`.

 ### Spectral power
 The time-frequency and event-related (de)synchronisation analyses can be run from the scripts contained within the `EEGtimefrq` subdirectory.
 For both kinds of analysis, first extract frequency-domain estimates using `wsws_extract_EEG_*.m`, before conducting cluster-based permutation analysis using `wsws_cluster_EEG_*.m`.
-(Note that these scripts can be run on the preprocessed files provided in the [OSF repository](https://osf.io/5qxds/), thereby avoiding the need to run the preprocessing pipeline first.)
+(Note that these scripts can be run on the preprocessed files provided in the [OSF repository](https://osf.io/5qxds/), thereby obviating the need to run the preprocessing pipeline first.)

 Grand-average time-frequency compositions can be computed and plotted with `wsws_average_EEG_TF.m`.
 `wsws_prep_EEG_LMM.m` collates trial-level spectral power estimates for [statistical modelling](#statistical-modelling).

 ### Stimulus reconstruction
-The stimulus reconstruction analysis can be performed independently of spectral analysis.
+The stimulus reconstruction analysis can be performed independently of the spectral analysis.
 This pipeline can be run from the high-level script `wsws_run_stimrec.m`.

 ### Pupil diameter